10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

 TIP 6: PICK A SCHEDULE THAT WORKS FOR YOU

 The recommendations for growing an audience via YouTube or podcasting are to release quality content on a weekly basis.
-Bearing in mind that includes preparation, filming / recording, editing, artwork, blurbs, descriptions… that’s a lot to fit in every week when you haven’t had a good night’s sleep for six years (*clears throat and side-eyes her children*).
+Bearing in mind that includes preparation, filming / recording, editing, artwork, blurbs, descriptions… that’s a lot to fit in every week when you haven’t had a good night’s sleep for nine years (*clears throat and side-eyes her children*).

 TIP 7: BATCH CONTENT

-If you are producing podcasts / videos, or writing multiple blog posts over a short period of time, then I highly recommend batching tasks wherever you can to save time, e.g. recording multiple videos at once, writing several articles at once etc. It is not possible to do this every time or with every type of task, but I batch things wherever I can.
+If you are producing podcasts or videos, or writing multiple blog posts over a short period of time, then I highly recommend batching tasks wherever you can to save time, e.g. recording multiple videos at once, writing several articles at once etc. It is not possible to do this every time or with every type of task, but I batch things wherever I can.
 Scheduling tools for social media and other types of content are also really useful.

 TIP 8: ADAPT AND RE-USE CONTENT